- …

 A good story during my recovery!

 After accident #3, I was diminished to the point that I was like a newborn baby.
 I had to relearn how to eat, walk and talk.
-I was on intervenus for 3 months and when I could eat again, I loaded the fork and tried to put it through the side of my cheack.
-The nurse said I can do that and when she reached the fork to my mouth, I grabbed her hand like I would when I armwrestle someone.
+I was on intervenus for 3 months and when I could eat again, I loaded the fork and tried to put it through the side of my cheek, instead of my mouth.
+The nurse said that she could feed me and took the fork and food from me.
+She reached the food to my mouth and when she did, I grabbed her hand like I was going to armwrestle her.